 - Where does your business fit into the market?

-Remember that a small business will only succeed if it solves a problem(s), fulfills a need or offers something that the market wants.
-So, create an idea and a plan that are realistic when asking how to start a small business.
+Remember that a small business will only succeed if it solves a problem(s), fulfills a need, or offers something that the market wants.
+So be true to yourself and try to assess and validate every business idea you are considering with full honesty.

 - Title page.
 Write down the name of your business!
 (Or the proposed name of your business).
 And it sounds easier said than done, do research before choosing a name out of a hat.

 - Executive summary.
 This is the outline of your business plan and is a high-level summary of what the entire plan includes, such as the company description, the problem the business is solving, the solution, and why now.
 This tells the reader what you want and is key.